´óÏó´«Ã½

 Exemptions

-We and albert understand that each production is unique and what can be delivered in terms of sustainability will vary.
-The nature of individual titles, the location and size of the company, and the surrounding production infrastructure will all affect the availability and viability of certain actions.
+For albert certification, we understand that each production is unique and what can be delivered in terms of sustainability will vary.
+The nature of individual titles, the location and size of the company and the surrounding production infrastructure will all affect the availability and viability of certain actions.
 The below is a rough guide to exemptions:

-- Foreign based indies: are encouraged to use albert or an equivalent local scheme if available in their territory, but certification is not mandatory.
-Find out more about .
+• Foreign based indies: are encouraged to use albert or an equivalent local scheme if available in their territory, but certification is not mandatory.

-Programmes which are exempt at the point of commission maintain their exemption, even if they subsequently fulfil the criteria for mandatory certification (for example by extending their length), as certification cannot be applied for retrospectively.
-For that reason, BAFTA’s albert advisors certify each production on a title by title basis according to how the company have delivered on that specific title, and the certification process allows for a 'best efforts' approach.
+Programmes which are exempt from completing albert certification at the point of commission maintain their exemption, even if they subsequently fulfil the criteria for mandatory certification (for example by extending their length), as certification cannot be applied for retrospectively.
+For that reason, BAFTA’s albert advisors certify each production on a title-by-title basis according to how the company have delivered on that specific title, and the certification process allows for a 'best efforts' approach.
 This will be based on the producer influencing outcomes where they can and making the strongest sustainability choices possible, but understanding that ultimately there may be limitations that are outside of the producer’s control.

 Please note the ´óÏó´«Ã½ is not responsible for the content of external websites.